lazarkulasevic/lazarkulasevic.github.io/docs/portfolio/index.md

       start: 01 Dec 2022
       end: Present
     summary:
-      - Analytics Dashboard – Platform with lots of charts, graphs and filters, interconected on many levels.
+      - Analytics Dashboard – Platform with lots of charts, graphs and filters, interconnected on many levels.
-      - Booking Platform (MVP) – Full-stack generic solution that connect providers with consumers based on their level of competence.
+      - Booking Platform (MVP) – Full-stack generic solution that connects providers with consumers based on their level of competence.
       - Learning Platform – Company initiated project based on my idea of an in-house cost-free VOD platform for enhanced knowledge-sharing through serving video content and presentations using Google Cloud Platform services as a backend.
-I took the advantage of a fresh start to establish the processes of trunk-based development and kanban.
+I took advantage of a fresh start to establish the processes of trunk-based development and kanban.
 Developed CI/CD pipelines and generously contributed to the project architecture and test coverage.

   - title: Frontend Developer
     company: Badin Soft